moorara/milad.dev/content/projects/konfig.md

 ./app
 ```

-### Using Options
+## Options

 You can pass a list of options to `Pick` method.
-These options are helpers for specific situations and setups.
+These options are helpers for specific setups and situations.

 For example, `konfig.Telepresence()` option lets you read configuration files
-when running your application in a [Telepresence](https://www.telepresence.io) shell.
+when running your application in a [Telepresence](https://www.telepresence.io) environment.
 You can read more about _Telepresence_ proxied volumes [here](https://www.telepresence.io/howto/volumes.html).

 ## Debugging

 If for any reason configuration values are not read as you expected,
-you can use `PickAndLog` method to see how exactly your configuration values are read.
+you can use `Debug` option to see how exactly your configuration values are read.
 Here is an example:

 ```go